How a Microscope Reveals Your Skin’s Secrets

 The Basics of Skin Microscopy

-Researchers have found CLSM particularly useful for diagnosing conditions like skin cancer and monitoring treatment effects.
+Researchers have found CLSM particularly useful for diagnosing conditions such as skin cancer and monitoring the effects of treatment.

 Why Skin Analysis Requires Specialized Microscopes